 For those who don't know me or my story that well, I am from Poland and lived there for just over 20 years.
 When I was 21 I moved over to the UK - leaving all of my friends and family behind.
 I moved out in order to do a Masters degree in Media & Communications but also because my then-boyfriend-now-husband was from the UK.

 At the beginning it was very difficult to be so far away from home.
 I would cry every time I had to say goodbye to my parents at the airport.
 I would fly to Poland every few months for a weekend or a week (depending on my study/work schedule) to visit my family.
-Once Antek was born I tried to go 3-4 times a year (here are some of the photos from one of our trips) and during the summer we would go for 3-4 weeks (here are photos from summer 2017).
+Once Antek was born I tried to go 3-4 times a year and during the summer we would go for 3-4 weeks (here are photos from summer 2017).
 However, since having Emilia it's been a bit challenging flying out that often (because of our schedules, costs of flying with a bigger family, school/work commitments etc).
 Somehow we managed to go to Poland three times last year (for Easter, in the summer and for Christmas), but I'm not sure if this is going to be the case this year.

 That's why it's been so important to me/us to also have my family visit us, over here in the UK.
-Thankfully, I've had my mum coming over and staying with us a few times (I blogged about one of her visits when we went to South Weald Country Park), my brother and his family, and some of our friends.
+Thankfully, I've had my mum coming over and staying with us a few times, my brother and his family, and some of our friends.
 It feels good to have these people around as they remind of my Polish home so much and makes me miss Poland just a bit less.

 And just because of that, I took these photos not only for my mum to have as a souvenir of her recent trip but also for us - for our family album, for our memories.
 I hope that by looking at these pictures my children will remember how our relatives would come and stay with us and we could show them our life, share with them our routines and create beautiful memories.